mosra/m.css/doc/css/components.rst

 As with plain image, it's by default centered, slightly rounded and has a border around the caption and description.
 The caption is expected to be in the :html:`<figcaption>` element.
-Inside it, there can optionally be a longer description wrapped in a :css:`.m-figure-description` element.
+Inside it, there can optionally be a longer description wrapped in a :css:`div.m-figure-description` element.
 The :css:`.m-fullwidth` class works here too and you can also wrap the :html:`<img>` / :html:`<svg>` element in an :html:`<a>` tag to make it clickable.